GiftedLane/learn_python_3/shipping_objectives.md

 # Shipping Program

-### Objective

-The program should tell the end-user what the cheapest shipping method is based on the weight entered.
+The program should tell the end-user the cheapest shipping method based on the weight entered using the below details.

 ## Shipping Details